-Or check out our list of the best Sony headphones 2021
+Check out our list of the best Sony headphones

-The Apple AirPods Max are cost more than most other premium wireless noise-cancelling headphones, but they really do justify that extra outlay.
-They're also extremely comfy, and therefore well-suited to slumber.
+The Apple AirPods Max cost more than most other premium wireless noise-cancelling headphones but they're extremely comfy and therefore well-suited to slumber.

 It's important to note you need an iPhone or iPad to get the most out of the AirPods Max.
 Whilst they do work with non-Apple products using standard Bluetooth 5.0, you’ll miss out on many of their unique features.